 A little about me:

 I was raised a military brat and lived all around the US growing up.
 I went to Auburn University then joined the Air Force upon graduation.
-In the Air Force I flew B-1B bombers, T-37 and T-38 trainers and KC-135s.
+In the Air Force I flew B-1B bombers, T-37 and T-38 trainers, KC-135s and taught counter terrorism CQC defensive tactics for aircrews.
 I retired from the Air National Guard after 21 years of service.
 I was also an airline pilot for Midwest Airlines where I flew DC-9s, MD-80s and Boing 717s.
-All of Midwest's flight-crews were outsourced in 2008 and now I make my living selling art and various other jobs in the Florida Panhandle.
+All of Midwest's flight-crews were outsourced in 2008 and now I make my living selling art and various other jobs in the Dallas Fort Worth area.